IBM/MLOps-CPD/README.md

 </details>

 **Note**: As previously mentioned, CPDaaS does not come with a filesystem.
-The only efficient way to include utility scripts to e.g. handle catalog operations is to clone the repository manually from the notebook.
+The only efficient way to include utility scripts (see [utility scripts](utils)) to e.g. handle catalog operations is to clone the repository manually from the notebook.
 This has been documented in each notebook.
 The corresponding cells must only be run if operating on CPDaaS.
 <img width="1000" alt="Screenshot 2022-12-06 at 1 54 04 PM" src="https://user-images.githubusercontent.com/8414621/205830002-73375a89-787e-4c1f-814f-f9accd3e566b.png">

 ### Adding the Notebooks (On-Prem)